 Why become a provider?

-- The number of children with disabilities being served through the children's state waiver program is projected to grow to over 10,000 in 2019.
+- The number of children with disabilities being served through the children's state waiver program has grown to over 10,000 in 2019.

 Learn more about how to become an approved provider.
 Registering is free.

 Below is information for providers on program policies, procedures, initiatives, and rates.
 You can also sign up for the Children's Long-Term Support (CLTS) provider email list to receive updates on provider-related information.

 Registering with the Wisconsin Department of Health Services (DHS) is the first step in becoming an approved provider of CLTS waiver services.
 DHS requires providers to reregister every four years.